enoodle/Dreams/README.md

 ## Ability to Disable Editing for Dream-Creator
 If at some stage you will want to prevent the dream creators from updating a dream you can set this global env variable to do so:
 * `DISABLE_EDITING_DREAM=true`

+# Events
+Each year we have new dreams.
+We need to update each year by setting the `default_event` parameter in the `application.rb` file

+If you just integrated the events be sure to run `rails console`
+OR
+`heroku run rails console --app=YOUR_APP`
+Then set all events to your event - for example for midburn2017 we call `Camp.all.each do |camp| camp.update(event_id:'midburn2017') end`